-Lynx habitat as described in the Lynx Conservation Assessment and Strategy and subsequent interpretation is not expected to occur on the Mt.
+Lynx habitat as described in the LCAS and subsequent interpretation is not expected to occur on the Mt.
 Hood National Forest.
-The Mt.
-Hood National Forest received new lynx habitat mapping direction1 from the Lynx Steering Committee and the Lynx Biology Team addressing Lynx Habitat Mapping Direction in Regions 1,2,4,6, and 9.
-The new direction identified subalpine fir plant associations as the primary vegetation component from which lynx habitat and lynx analysis units would be delineated.
-The Forest ran this analysis based on our plant association groups and identified approximately 1270 acres of subalpine fir plant associations primarily on the east side of the Forest, none of which is in Bear Knoll Planning Area.

-The Lynx Conservation Assessment and Strategy (LCAS) identified a need for at least 10 square miles (6400 acres) of primary vegetation to warrant delineation of a lynx analysis unit.
+The LCAS identified subalpine fir plant associations as the primary vegetation component from which lynx habitat and lynx analysis units would be delineated.
+The LCAS identified a need for at least 10 square miles (6400 acres) of primary vegetation to warrant delineation of a lynx analysis unit.
 "Based on studies at the southern part of the lynx range in western U.S., it appears that at least 10 mi2 of primary vegetation should be present within each LAU to support survival and reproduction" (page 7-4).
+The Forest ran an analysis based on our plant association groups and identified only 1270 acres of subalpine fir plant associations primarily on the east side of the Forest.
+There are no subalpine fir plant associations in the Bear Knoll project area.

-Surveys were done on the Mt.
-Hood National Forest from 1999 to 2001, and no lynx samples were collected.
-Based on our analysis, we do not have the minimum criteria to develop a lynx analysis unit.
-Therefore we have no mapped lynx habitat on the Forest or any lynx analysis units within which to apply the LCAS habitat objectives.
-However, any individual lynx that may move through the area could use these reforested units in the project area.
-These reforested units in the project vicinity could provide foraging opportunities as lynx travel across the landscape.
+Based on our analysis the Mt.
+Hood NF does not have the minimum criteria to develop a lynx analysis unit.
+There is no mapped lynx habitat on the Forest or any lynx analysis units within which to apply the LCAS habitat objectives.
+Lynx are not considered to be present on the Mt.
+Hood National Forest (see December 3, 2003 letter in the project file).

-There would be no effect to lynx with any of the alternatives.
+Therefore, there would be no effect to lynx with any of the alternatives.